mortie/hconfig/README.md

 ### Include

-* An include is the string `include`, followed by a
+* An include is the string `include`, followed by another string, in the root of the file.
+* It's only valid when parsed with parseConfFile or parseConfString.
+* Includes the file at the specified path, relative to the current file (or the cwd if parseConfString is used).

 ### Comments